MansourKef/holbertonschool-tools/0x00-vagrant/README.md

-Shows What Does The Command *uname* Print when you run it without any option
+What does the command *uname* print when you run it without any option?